- Who We Are

 Chief Operating Officer

 With more than 35 years of experience in retirement housing and long-term care, Sue DaCamara leads operations for the Asbury system.
 In 2017, Sue was awarded the LeadingAge Dr. Herbert Shore Outstanding Mentor Award for her contributions in training leaders across the not-for-profit senior living industry.
 She joined Asbury Methodist Village over 30 years ago as the Director of Therapeutic Recreation and subsequently served in a variety of administrative roles, including program planning and operational start-up of several expansion projects at the community.
 In 1995, Sue became the Executive Director of Asbury Solomons, was instrumental in its 1996 opening, and led its 2002 expansion.
 In 2003, she also assisted in the opening of Inverness Village in Tulsa, Oklahoma.
-Foremost among her professional achievements, she is a licensed nursing home administrator, a certified MD Administrator-In-Training (AIT) preceptor, a peer reviewer for the United Methodist Association EAGLE accreditation program, and has served on the LeadingAge Maryland public policy committee, and helped to support the establishment of a Maryland- and DC-focused Leadership Academy.
+Foremost among her professional achievements, she is a licensed nursing home administrator, a certified MD Administrator-In-Training (AIT) preceptor, a Commissioner and peer reviewer for the United Methodist Association EAGLE accreditation program, and has served on the LeadingAge Maryland public policy committee, and helped to support the establishment of a Maryland- and DC-focused Leadership Academy.
 Sue has a bachelor’s degree from Pennsylvania State University.

 Andrew Jeanneret, CPA